EV Tax Credit Gone: Is a Tesla Still Worth It Without the $7,500?

 - The least efficient models.
 A Cybertruck AWD at about 429 Wh/mi and a near-$80,000 price is a different value proposition than a $36,990 Model 3.

-Also worth noting: Texas's $2,500 TCEQ state EV rebate is closed, its funds exhausted, so do not pencil that in either.
+Also worth noting: many state EV rebates are closed β Texas's $2,500 TCEQ program, for example, is exhausted β so do not pencil one in either.
 And Full Self-Driving is now subscription-only at $99/month, not a one-time add-on, which changes how you budget for it.

 How to actually decide